Adventures in STEM Girls Camp

 CURENT: students will work on a variety of projects related to electricity, renewable energy, and engineering concepts, and they will get to visit with working faculty members in laboratory settings.
 Projects may include homemade solar ovens, windmills, and touch screens.

 NIMBioS: students will work on biology and math-related projects.
 Activities will also include a tour of NIMBioS's facility and interviews with scientists and mathematicians.

-Most camp activities will take place in UT's newest facility, the Min Kao Electrical Engineering and Computer Science Building.
+Most camp activities will take place in one of UT's newest facilities, the Min Kao Electrical Engineering and Computer Science Building.